 You beeline to the add-in station at your coffee shop

 If your coffee tastes like ice cream, you're doing it wrong.
 Adding packet upon packet of sugar will ultimately cause your blood sugar to spike and crash—which makes you crave unhealthy food—and can ultimately lead to weight gain.
 And it's not just sugar you have to be worried about if you're looking to save calories.
-According to a 2017 study published in the journal Public Health, researchers found that nearly 70 percent of coffee consumers drink coffee with caloric add-ins (including sugar and creamers); out of those people, close to 16 percent of their daily caloric intake came from sipping on their coffee concoction.
-That 16 percent translates to an additional 70 calories a day more than non-coffee drinkers.
-There are some add-ins that are ok to use — like cinnamon or a splash of almond milk — but just don't use these 7 Things You Should Never Add to Your Coffee.
+According to a 2017 study published in the journal Public Health, researchers found that nearly 70% of coffee consumers drink coffee with caloric add-ins (including sugar and creamers); out of those people, close to 16% of their daily caloric intake came from sipping on their coffee concoction.
+That 16% translates to an additional 70 calories a day more than non-coffee drinkers.
+There are some add-ins that are OK to use—like cinnamon or a splash of almond milk—but just don't use these 7 Things You Should Never Add to Your Coffee.